kostyaVyrodov/education/aws/services/6_5_RDS_AURORA.md

 ## Essentials

 - aurora is compatible with both Postgre and MySQL
-- uses a base config of a "cluster"
+- uses a base config of a "cluster".
+It means that you operate whole cluster, instead of concrete RDS instances
 - cluster provides a cluster shared storage (volume)
 - aurora replicates data 6 times, across 3 AZ
 - storage is autohealing